arduina/arduina.net/_site/master/socialshaping.md

 This study focuses on the home of tomorrow, the smart home and the importance of gender in the innovation process.
 The questions are:

 1. What material appliances are actually in the making today?
-2. What kind of household activities are the new artefacts meant for?
+2. What kind of household activities are the new artifacts meant for?
 Is Housework taken into consideration?
-3. Who are the consumers and how do they see their taget group?
+3. Who are the consumers and how do they see their target group?

-The aim is to analyze how innovation can be said to be a gendered processses and the smart house can be seen to be a gendered sociiotechnical construction.
+The aim is to analyze how innovation can be said to be a gendered processes and the smart house can be seen to be a gendered sociotechnical construction.

 Focus of research are the